samkennerly/chengdu/README.md

 ```
 Enter a name for the virtual environment
 ```
 - Enter `.venv`.
-- VSCode should show a popup.
-Select this option:
+VSCode should show a popup.
+Select this:
 ```
 Install project dependencies
 ```